Skip to main content

 The Foundational Role of Sleep

 Sleep is a period of intense biological activity and recalibration.
-The majority of daily testosterone and release occurs during the deep stages of sleep.
+The majority of daily testosterone and growth hormone release occurs during the deep stages of sleep.
 When sleep is curtailed or disrupted, the body is denied this critical window for hormonal production and tissue repair.

 Sleep is the primary regulator of your body’s hormonal production schedule, directly impacting testosterone, cortisol, and growth hormone levels.